 Cons of Aluminum Roofing

 - Natural Color – Using aluminum roofing in its natural color (silver/gray) isn’t recommended by too many architects and installers.
 As the metal ages and undergoes weathering, it doesn’t hold its original color and often becomes washed out and spotty.
-The best way to overcome this issue is to buy resin coated roofing coils or panels, which will age much cleaner over time.
+The best way to overcome this issue is to buy resin-coated roofing coils or panels, which will age much cleaner over time.

 - Denting – Since aluminum roofing is frequently a thinner, more lightweight material, it has been known to dent easier than other metals.
 If a structure is underneath trees or any other object with something that could fall on the roof, another type of metal material may be a better option.

 - Thermal Movement – Aluminum expands and contracts roughly twice as much as a steel roof.
 This generally means you do not want to “double pin” the panels if they are in lengths greater than 20’.
-This expanding and contracting can also cause oil canning, increased noise, and more required maintenance on exposed fasteners.
+This expansion and contracting can also cause oil canning, increased noise, and more required maintenance on exposed fasteners.

 Our knowledgeable and experienced metal roofing specialists are ready to answer all of your questions.
 Contact us today!